 About Meredith Bechtel

 I completed my 200 hr. teacher training with Shivakali Yoga, finished my degree, and moved to NYC.
 As I began teaching, I was surprised to find that not every body seemed to fit every pose.
 Sure, some were beginners, and some weren’t as flexible or strong as they could be, but for some it seemed as though their anatomic makeup was the thing preventing them from fitting into certain poses comfortably.
 I began to recognize a divide between the general expectation that yoga will always have a healing effect and the reality I was witnessing, where students attempt to force their joints into painful and often downright harmful positions in order to embody “classical” yoga poses.
 As I started working with private clients, and encountered more and more specific injuries, mobility limitations, and movement patterns, I developed a deep interest in relating each person’s individual traits to their yoga practice.
 Maybe these 5,000-year-old yoga poses aren’t meant to be used in a one-size-fits-all approach after all.
 I didn’t want to view any body as “misfit” for a pose, but rather I wanted view the pose as misfit and use the body’s traits as an opportunity to create something specific and unique for it.
 This led me to the 108 hours of Anatomy Studies for Yoga Teachers course with Jason Ray Brown – a study of functional anatomy, common injuries, biomechanics, and kinesiology of yoga asana.
+This course led me to seek even further education, and I am now currently studying to get my Masters at Columbia University in Exercise Physiology.

 Every body is different - therefore every yoga/movement practice can look different.